East Algarve Escapes: Best Towns, Beaches & Culinary Delights

 Famous Roman Bridge: Located uniquely over the Gilo River, this famous walking bridge is ideal for photo shoots, particularly those featuring the town.Churches and

-Historic Architecture: Tavira is home to more than 20 churches, each with a distinctive design.
+Historic Architecture: Tavira is home to over 20 churches, each with a distinctive architectural design.
 The Santa Maria do Castelo and the Misericórdia Church are the most notable examples.

 Olhão: The Fishing Hub of Algarve

-Olhão Market and Local Cuisine: The waterfront has the biggest public market in town.
+Olhão Market and Local Cuisine: The waterfront features the town's largest public market.
 It can hold a lot of people, so it's one of the biggest in Algarve, where there are a lot of fish and seafood shops.
 It's great for trying out local foods and prepared fish dishes.

-Ria Formosa Natural Park Access: People said that Olhao was one of the best ways to get to Ria Formosa, which is made up of lagoons, salt marshes, and sandbanks.
+Ria Formosa Natural Park Access: People said that Olhão was one of the best ways to get to Ria Formosa, which is comprised of lagoons, salt marshes, and sandbanks.

 The Islands of Culatra and Armona: You can take a ferry from Olhão to these islands.
 They have beautiful, almost empty beaches and clear water, making them perfect for a day trip.